r-geoflow/geoflow/CONTRIBUTING.md

 ---------------

 The [geoflow](https://github.com/r-geoflow/geoflow) project openly welcomes contributions (bug reports, bug fixes, code enhancements/features, etc.).
 This document will outline some guidelines on contributing to `geoflow`.
-As well, the [geoflow-users](https://gitter.im/geoflow-users/community) chat room is a great place to get an idea of how to connect and participate in geoflow community, and it should be used primarily for questions regarding the use of geoflow.
+As well, the [geoflow discussions](https://github.com/r-geoflow/geoflow/discussions) is a great place to get an idea of how to connect and participate in geoflow community, and it should be used primarily for questions regarding the use of geoflow.

 geoflow has the following modes of contribution: